-If you fail to maintain the minimum credit hours and/or achieve the required grade point average, you will be placed on federal financial aid probation and will have one academic year in which to earn sufficient credits or achieve the required grade point average before losing federal aid eligibility.
+If a student fails to maintain the minimum credit hours and/or achieve the required grade point average, he or she will be placed on federal financial aid probation and will have one academic year in which to earn sufficient credits or achieve the required grade point average before losing federal aid eligibility.

-Students who are denied federal aid due to lack of satisfactory academic progress may appeal through the office of financial aid.
+Students who are denied federal aid due to lack of satisfactory academic progress may appeal through the Office of Financial Aid.